int64ago/getlink-next/README.md

 ## Notice

  - There's no SLA guarantee for non-login user
- - File size limit is 10MB for non-login user but 50MB for logged user
+ - Uploading service is ONLY for logged user and file size is limited to 50MB

 ## LICENSE